BFpack contains a collection of functions for Bayesian

 the parameters which are used for the hypothesis

-estimates and covariance matrix.The output is of class BF
+estimates and covariance matrix.The output is of class BF.
+By running the

 overview of the results are presented.
 By running the